Double metasurfaces and Optimal transport: Introduction

-Next, in Section \ref{doublemetasurface}, we consider a similar question but involving two metalenses.
-Such devices (often called \emph{doublets}) have recently appeared in optical engineering, including applications for controlling chromatic aberration; see \cite{Arbabi:2016aa}, \cite{2022-doublet-design}, and \cite{Arbabi:2017aa}.
-Specifically, we have a planar domain $\Omega_0$ on $z=0$ beneath a first metalens $(\Gamma_1, \Phi)$, and another planar domain $\Omega_1$ on $z= \beta$ above a second metalens $(\Gamma_2, \Psi)$.
-We are given intensity functions $\rho_i(x)$ for each $x \in \Omega_i$, and the domains satisfy the balance condition $\int_{\Omega_0} \rho_0(x)\, dx = \int_{\Omega_1} \rho_1(x)\, dx$.
-The distance between the metasurfaces $\Gamma_1$ and $\Gamma_2$ is strictly positive.
-We now seek phases $\Phi$ and $\Psi$, defined on $\Gamma_1$ and $\Gamma_2$, respectively, such that the map $T: \Omega_0 \to \Omega_1$ induced by these phases in accordance with the generalized Snell's law \eqref{eq:GSL} satisfies
+Next, in Section~\ref{doublemetasurface}, we consider an analogous question involving two metalenses.
+Such devices, often called \emph{doublets}, have appeared in optical engineering, notably in applications aimed at controlling chromatic aberration; see \cite{Arbabi:2016aa}, \cite{2022-doublet-design}, and \cite{Arbabi:2017aa}.
+Specifically, let $\Omega_0$ be a planar domain on $z=0$ beneath a first metalens $(\Gamma_1, \Phi)$, and let $\Omega_1$ be a planar domain on $z= \beta$ above a second metalens $(\Gamma_2, \Psi)$.
+We are given density functions $\rho_i$ on $\Omega_i$, $i=0,1$, satisfying the balance condition $\int_{\Omega_0} \rho_0(x)\, dx = \int_{\Omega_1} \rho_1(x)\, dx$.
+We assume that the distance between the metasurfaces $\Gamma_1$ and $\Gamma_2$ is strictly positive.
+We seek phases $\Phi$ and $\Psi$, defined on $\Gamma_1$ and $\Gamma_2$, respectively, such that the map $T: \Omega_0 \to \Omega_1$ induced by these phases in accordance with the generalized Snell's law \eqref{eq:GSL} satisfies